TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 20/Joshua 20.3.md

 ---

-that the manslayer that killeth any person unwittingly [and] unawares may flee thither: and they shall be unto you for a refuge from the avenger of blood.
+that the manslayer who kills any person accidentally or unintentionally may flee there.
+They shall be to you for a refuge from the avenger of blood.